In Picasso Reincarnated, Ultimate Jackass is a man who has not found his true calling. Although quite quirky, he does all things with sincerity.

 ULTIMATE JACKASS: I was walking around for two days thinking I was Picasso, when really what I was, was a major jackass.
 I went to this store out in Long Island, Michael’s and I spent a couple of hundred bucks on supplies.
 I was so serious about it–bought three large canvases, brushes, paints, paint cleaner, spray paint and markers.
 Don’t ask me why but markers.
 I went out to the bookstore, bought a few fifty dollar books on Basquiat and Pop Art and I was doing all this reading and researching.
 I actually began feeling like I had a calling.

 I set up shop in my backyard, right against this big beautiful tree.
 I tore open the paints and squeezed out red and yellow paint into my palette.
-I dipped one of my brushes into my palette—I look up and into my canvas and it hit me–I asked myself as I stared at this large white canvas, “What the fuck am I doing?”
+I dipped one of my brushes into my palette—I look up and into my canvas and it hit me–I asked myself as I stared at this large white canvas, “What the hell am I doing?”
 It was like a spell had been broken.
 I felt silly and I started looking around and into the windows of neighbors houses, because I felt like I was being watched and sure enough there she was, a little girl named Meagan peering at me from her second floor story bedroom window.
 She had the look of disgust written across her face, so, to kind of, I don’t know, not feel inadequate in front of this child, I decided to prove to her that I could paint.
 It was as if I needed this child’s approval.
 Don’t ask me why.
 Maybe I’m just crazy but I did.
-I wanted this kid to say, “Good job Joe, you’re a fucking Picasso, alright!”
+I wanted this kid to say, “Good job Joe, you’re a damn right Picasso, alright!”

 So, I began painting a tree, with a beautiful blue sky and a bright yellow sun and I looked up at her when I was done and she moved her head back and forth, like a Queen who wasn’t happy with the performer that stood before her.
 She nodded her head from side to side and slowly closed her window shut.
 Plus, plus she closed the curtains.